Martina Ghinetti - Cambridge, United Kingdom

 I am originally from Italy and, rather unconventionally, moved to the UK without my parents to pursue my sixth form studies.
 I stayed with a host family in Cambridge and attended Impington Village College, an IB World School.

 I knew I would want to go to university abroad and to be able to travel using my degree, and didn’t feel confident that Italian universities provided many opportunities for undergraduates in terms of professional development.
-For the same reason, upon moving to the UK, I decided to follow an IB education rather than A Levels because unlike IB, I had never heard of A Levels so I didn’t think they would be internationally recognised.
+For the same reason, upon moving to the UK, I decided to follow an IB education rather than A Levels because unlike IB, I had never heard of A Levels so I didn’t think they would be internationally recognized.

 As an IB student, how did you shape your DP studies to your interests?